wadmiraal/wadmiraal.net/_drafts/getting-hired-part-2.markdown

 ---

 ***Further reading:** I highly recommend checking out [Show Your Work](https://austinkleon.com/show-your-work/) by Austin Kleon.
-The book is mostly targeted at creatives, but a lot of tips apply to software engineers.*
+The book is mostly targeted at creatives, but a lot of tips apply to software engineers.
+You can read an article I wrote about this book [here](/lore/2018/01/15/book-review-show-your-work/).*

 ---